-As a Cheng Fellow, Dennis will focus on using the power of social capital to pioneer Wala Digital Health, an innovative digital marketplace for blood donation, processing, and delivery to tackle the fatal consequences of blood shortages in Africa.
+As a Cheng Fellow alumni, Dennis will continue to pilot and scale Wala Digital Health, an innovative digital marketplace for blood donation, processing, and delivery to tackle the fatal consequences of blood shortages in Africa.
 Wala will also enhance progress towards achieving the global SDG of Good health and Well-being.